 ContactRelief Hurricane Irma Recommendations for Contact Centers

-ContactRelief recommends resuming contact with additional Florida counties except specified zip codes.
+ContactRelief recommends resuming contact to the Florida Keys.

 Hurricane Irma Recommendations